Felipe-Gonczoroski/Felipe-Gonczoroski/README.md

 # Hi there! 👋

-I'm Felipe Gonczoroski, a front-end developer in training!
+I'm Felipe Gonczoroski, a front-end developer in training.
-I build responsive and accessible interfaces using HTML, CSS, JavaScript, and React.js — always aiming to create meaningful user experiences.
+Passionate about creating meaningful digital experiences that inspire and positively impact people and the world.

 ### 🚀 About Me